DSKPutra/Awesome-Web3-Projects/README.md

-# Complete Web3 Projects Development Bootcamp by DSKPutra
+# Complete Web3 Projects Development Bootcamp by Dea Saka Kurnia Putra

-Welcome to the Complete Web3 Projects Development Bootcamp by DSKPutra repository!
+Welcome to the Complete Web3 Projects Development Bootcamp by Dea Saka Kurnia Putra repository!
 This is a handpicked collection of inspiring and educational Web3 projects, perfect for those who are new to the ecosystem or those looking to expand their understanding.
 If you're new to Web3, don't worry – there's plenty to learn and a great community ready to help.
 So, let's dive in!

 ---